andyjakubowski/kingly-site/src/v1/tutorials/password-meter.md

 order: 4
 ---

-In this section, we will use a simple user interface to illustrate further basic state machine concepts like control state, extended state, transitions, guards, actions and commands.
+In this section, we will use a simple user interface to illustrate further basic state machine concepts like control state, extended state, transitions, guards, action factories, and commands.

 ## Model
 The user interface to specify is a [password meter](https://cdn.dribbble.com/users/522131/screenshots/4467712/password_strength.png).
 Visually, the user interface consists of a *password* input field and a *submit* password button.
 Its behaviour is the following: